 How Did the 2019 Changes Affect Immigrants?

 Under the Trump administration’s 2019 rule, the definition of “public charge” was expanded to include not only those receiving government assistance but also those “likely” to use public benefits in the future.
 This included benefits like food stamps, Section 8 housing assistance, and Medicaid.
-Applicants could be denied a visa or green card if they had used these benefits for more than 12 months over a 36-month period.
+Applicants could be denied a visa or green card if they had used these benefits for more than 12 months over 36 months.

 This rule also introduced a new form, the “Declaration of Self-Sufficiency,” which asked applicants to provide more financial details to show they could support themselves.
 This was in addition to the financial support from their sponsor.